Fundamental Programming Structures in Java

 The array length need not be a constant.
 Once you create an array, you cannot change its size.

-.
-Arrays of objects are initialized with the special value null
+with false.
+Arrays of objects are initialized with the special value null.

 You can copy one array variable into another, but then both variables refer to the same array.
 Example